Code-Institute-Submissions/milestone-project2-4/README.md

  ## User stories ##
- I wanted the website to engage with people so i decided to put images of the gym so people can see what the gym looks like. there is information about our facilites and all of the classes we provide there is also a section dedicated to health benefits of going to the gym be it physical and mental health. exercise can help you it's also a great way to relive stress.there is a
- dedicated contact us section which people can get in touch and leave comments about there experience of Tom's Gym. the website is a great idea to give people motivation.
+ I wanted the website to engage with people so i decided to put images of the gym so people can see what the gym looks like. there is information about our facilites and all of the classes we provide there is also a section dedicated to health benefits of going to the gym be it physical and mental health. exercise can help you it's also a great way to relive stress. there is a dedicated contact us section which people can get in touch and leave comments about there experience of Tom's Gym. the website is a great idea to give people motivation.